Dreaming of a Good Night’s Sleep? These 8 Mattress-Buying Tips Will Help

 If you’re struggling with soreness, aches and pains or are waking up irritable or without feeling rested, your old mattress may be the culprit.

-“If you have… back problems, the wrong mattress can make it worse or cause poor sleep habits,” Springer says.
+“If you have… back problems, the wrong mattress can make it worse or cause poor sleep habits,” Springer said.
 “This is an important investment for your health.”

 And really, aren’t your back, neck and mental health worth the investment?

-Grace Schweizer is a staff writer at The Penny Hoarder.
+Grace Schweizer is an email content writer at The Penny Hoarder.
+Freelancer Kent McDill contributed to this report.